Head Coach Ryan Hilyer

 Office Phone: 304-829-7087

-Zach Speelman enters his first season as an assistant coach for the Bethany College Lacrosse team.
+Zach Speelman returns for his second season as an assistant coach for the Bethany College Lacrosse team.

 While at Bethany, Speelman will be enrolled in the Masters of Arts in Teaching program.